 putt puff puttedy chuff.

-Otis and the Scarecrow (Philomel Books, an imprint of Penguin Group (USA)) written and illustrated by Loren Long brings back our fearless friend; the steadfast red tractor, pure of heart, instinctively doing the right thing.
+Otis and the Scarecrow (Philomel Books, an imprint of Penguin Group (USA), August 28, 2014) written and illustrated by Loren Long brings back our fearless friend; the steadfast red tractor, pure of heart, instinctively doing the right thing.

 The farmer first brought the scarecrow to the farm, where the friendly little tractor named Otis lived, back in the summer, when the corn was tall and ripe.

 Otis, being Otis, immediately goes to investigate this newest member of the farm family.
 To his dismay his good cheer and warmth are returned with a stony, silent look.
 Each of the other animals, the horse, ducks, little calf, puppy and the bull, are similarly treated.
 All walk away wondering about this scarecrow standing alone, grimly overlooking the cornfield.